Sweden men's national football team: 1990s

-UEFA Euro 1992

 As the host of the UEFA Euro 1992, Sweden played in their first ever European Championship tournament.
 They were drawn in group A with Denmark, France and England.
 Sweden managed to advance as group winners ahead of the eventual champions Denmark.
 In the semi-finals following the group stage, Sweden were eliminated by Germany with 2–3.
 As of July 2016, the semi-final place remains Sweden's best result ever in a European Championship.